 Global investors are vitally interested in both growth and risk mitigation due to concerns over emerging market performance, global monetary policy and low prices for commodities/oil.
 In a vast investment market there is room for both passive and active strategies, a variety of risk management approaches and emerging wealth management technologies such as robo-advisors.
-All of this was discussed by Thomson Reuters Lipper Fund Award winners at the preceding Lipper Alpha Forum in New York.
-This is an editorial summary of the interactive panel but you should also watch the video in full here.
+All of this was discussed by our Lipper Fund Award winners at the preceding Lipper Alpha Forum in New York.

 What macro-positioning moves have done well over the past year?

 - In terms of credit, asset-backed securities and commercial mortgage-backed securities, high yield and emerging markets (EM) have outperformed over the past several years.
 In both fixed income and equities, securities selection – across asset classes and sectors – has played a critical role.

 - For equity investors, long-only value has done well, as have risk-mitigated equities investments that provide downside protection.
 A growing trend is seen in outcome-oriented solutions in which investors outsource investment complexity in pursuit of a specific outcome within a specific risk budget.

 - The stabilization of commodity and energy prices at the end of Q1 has been a positive factor.
 Given equity market volatility in January, many asset managers have decreased stock market allocations.
 But in a slow-growth environment, risk-based assets will continue to perform well.